mcasperson/SuseBuildpacks/introduction.md

 The next file is a bash script called `detect`.
 These executables are called as part of the buildpack lifecycle.
 The `detect` executable determines if the source code the buildpack has been run against is a Java Maven application.

 Note buildpacks do not mandate what kind of executable can be used here.
-We have used a Bash script for convenience, but these executables could just as easily be written in Go, Python, Java, or any other language.
+We have created a Bash script for convenience, but these executables could just as easily be written in Go, Python, Java, or any other language.

 One or more buildpacks can be combined into a builder.
 Each buildpack is responsible for determining if it is compatible with the supplied source code, and the first compatible buildpack will be used to compile the code.
-This is how we can run a command like `pack build` against our code without having to define what language our code is written in; builders like the ones supplied by Heroku come with many buildpacks that detect many different languages.
+This is how we can run a command like `pack build` against an arbitrary code base without having to define what language our code is written in; builders like the ones supplied by Heroku come with many buildpacks that detect many different languages.

 Our detection script is simple: if a `pom.xml` file does not exist, we return a non-zero return code to indicate that our buildpack is not compatible.
 Otherwise the script has a zero return code to indicate that it is compatible: